When Agents Disagree: The Selection Bottleneck in Multi-Agent LLM Pipelines: Introduction

 One finding warrants particular attention, though we label it exploratory because it was not pre-registered.
 Adding a substantially weaker model (Claude Haiku) to a strong diverse team is associated with a significantly higher win rate and lower cost.
 The mechanism is plausible: a model from a different capability tier introduces orthogonal error patterns, raising the oracle ceiling even as it lowers the team mean.
 A strong selector captures the upside and ignores the downside.

 This paper makes three contributions.
-First, we introduce the \textbf{selection bottleneck model}, which provides a crossover threshold $s^*$ unifying pro-diversity and anti-diversity findings (Proposition~\ref{prop:bottleneck}).
+First, we introduce the \textbf{selection bottleneck model}---an analytical explanatory lens that yields a closed-form crossover threshold $s^*$ unifying pro-diversity and anti-diversity findings (Proposition~\ref{prop:bottleneck}).
 The threshold offers one operationalization of Hong and Page's abstract notion of an ``effective aggregation mechanism.''
 Second, we present \textbf{empirical evidence that selection dramatically outperforms synthesis}---the aggregation mechanism used by both Wang et al.\ and Li et al.---with the largest effect size in our study, demonstrating that the MoA paradigm of blending candidates is substantially outperformed by selection in our setting.
 Third, we report \textbf{exploratory evidence of a weak-model paradox}: including a cheaper, weaker model may simultaneously improve quality and reduce cost, a finding that, if replicated, inverts conventional wisdom about team composition.